shawm11/oz-auth-php/docs/api-reference/server-api.md

 ### `Endpoints` Constructor

 1. _Shawm11\\Hawk\\Server\\ServerInterface_ `$hawkServer` — (Optional) Hawk
-   Server instance to be used..
+   Server instance to be used.
 By default, an instance of the `Shawm11\Hawk\Server` class is created and used.
 1. _Shawm11\\Iron\\IronInterface_ `$iron` — (Optional) Iron instance to be used.
    By default, an instance of the `Shawm11\Iron\Iron` class with the default